 Sometimes, all a space needs is a lick of paint.
 However, with a plethora of paint color options, and not to mention finishes (matte? glossy?) and trims, which option is best?
 And once you've chosen your paint, how will you execute the project?
 When it comes to the dining room, for example, the best paint color should feel inviting and keep the focus on the main event—namely, tucking into delicious meals with loved ones.

 To help you choose the best dining room colors before the painting starts, we rounded up 12 trending paint colors that will bring your dinner party to life.
 From warm, welcoming hues to cool, dark tones and trusted neutrals, these are the swatches you'll want to pick up from the hardware store.

 Read on for the best dining room paint colors to try right now.

-This new color by Benjamin Moore is an almost gray, dusty pink tone that looks moody and modern, especially when paired with a contrasting trim color.
+This color by Benjamin Moore is an almost-gray, dusty-pink tone that looks moody and modern, especially when paired with a contrasting trim color.

 The name says it all.
-This trending color for 2017 by Benjamin Moore is perfect for the dining room—use it with pinks and marigolds for a modern look.
+This Benjamin Moore color is perfect for the dining room.
+Use it with pinks and marigolds for a modern look.

-This rich tone is reminiscent of an Old World library and looks fantastic in a home with dramatic crown moldings.
-Pair it with deep aqua tones to give it a fresh spin.
+This rich tone is reminiscent of an Old World library and looks fantastic in a home with dramatic crown molding.
+Pair it with deep aqua hues to give it a fresh spin.

 A mid-range warm gray, this Sherwin-Williams tone is cozy but modern—the perfect mood for a dining room.

 This Farrow & Ball staple is a rich, warm gray that will add moodiness to your dining room.
-Use it on the doors and trimmings as well to create a modern, uniform look.
+Use it on the doors and trim as well to create a modern, uniform look.